diogenes1oliveira/hbase-schema-utils/README.md

-# hbase-schema-utils
+# hbase-utils

-Tools to map HBase tables to Java POJOs
+Utilities to connect, parse and Put data into HBase in a sane fashion